Blindness – A Spiritual Teaching in Seeing

 quote-Confucius-humility-is-the-solid-foundation-of-all-virues - Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services

 I stood to head down the trail.
 I walked down the steps faster than normal.
 I wanted to do something, anything but be alone with my shame.
 I am such a fool.
 When I made it to the bottom.
 There was a small park with a playground.
 A couple of moms and kids were playing.
-There was a woman sitting on a bench to the right.
-I looked and it was not she.
-I did a mental check to make sure I remembered what she was wearing correctly – green shirt with a light green shawl and black pants.
+A woman was sitting on a bench to the right.
+I looked, and it was not her.
+I did a mental check to make sure I remembered what she was wearing correctly – a green shirt with a light green shawl and black pants.
 No, she was not there.
 I walked towards the sidewalk ahead.
 I looked both left and right and in every direction.
 She was nowhere to be found.
-I started in the direction that I thought would bring me home, since I did not recognize the streets or area surrounding me.
-Fifteen feet to my left and there she was.
+I started in the direction that I thought would bring me home since I did not recognize the streets or area surrounding me.
+Fifteen feet to my left, and there she was.
 How did I not see her when I looked?
 She was standing with the red leaf in her hand.
-She stood as if she was taking inventory of her situation, as was I. She paused then started walking in the direction towards me slowly.
+She stood as if she was taking inventory of her situation, as was I. She paused and then started walking slowly in the direction of me.
 She appeared cautious in her steps.
 As I passed her on her left, I softly said, “I am sorry.” knowing she would not understand the words but possibly the sentiment and energy behind the words.
 I sensed her focus was elsewhere.
 I started walking again; tears were again building inside me.
 I am so blind.
 I know nothing.
-I think I do but I do not.
+I think I do, but I do not.
 Blindness, total blindness.
-I looked back and she was walking on the yellow grooved tiles that mark the center of Korean sidewalks for folks visually impaired.
+I looked back, and she was walking on the yellow grooved tiles that mark the center of Korean sidewalks for folks who are visually impaired.
 Her strain and focus were intense.
 I prayed for her.
-I prayed for me that I learn to see.
+I prayed for myself to learn to see.

-I prayed holding back tears the entire hour it took me to get back my neighborhood.
+I prayed, holding back tears the entire hour it took me to get back to my neighborhood.
 Along the way, a few different groups of young kids did the “Hello” routine with the foreigner.
-Typically I enjoy their enthusiasm and excitement.
+Typically, I enjoy their enthusiasm and excitement.
 Today I was too full of shame, but played along because that it what the foreigner does with kids in Korea, play along.
 I stopped at “815 Grocery Store” to pick up food for dinner.
 The bright lights and activity startled me.
 I brushed away my feelings and did what I needed to do.
-I left with my backpack stuffed with chicken, curry, eggplant and cucumbers.
+I left with my backpack stuffed with chicken, curry, eggplant, and cucumbers.
 One block till home and still blind.
-“I was blind, but now I see.” the lyrics running through my head with their soft, warm melody.
+“I was blind, but now I see.” the lyrics ran through my head with their soft, warm melody.
 Grace, that is what I need.

 Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services